 Well, the minute Austin Butler came onscreen and opened his mouth, I was sold.
 The man was Elvis!
 It is the best biopic performance I have ever seen and suddenly I understood what my grandmother-in-law was talking about when she would describe her to-this-day obsession with The King.
 He sounded like him, looked like him, had the revivalist passion, had the sexuality, had it all.
 It will be difficult to find a better contender for Best Actor next year at The Oscars.

 As for the rest of the film, I don’t think it could have come out at a better time.
-Elvis’s legacy is enough in the past that adults 50+ (such as my mother who only really remembers cheesy Vegas Elvis) and children and adults 50- will get a solid lesson to Elvis’s life and legacy.
+Elvis’s legacy is enough in the past that a whole new generation will get a solid lesson in Elvis’s life and an appreciation of his legacy.
 The film also does not shy away from discussing the controversy of Elvis appropriating Black music and popularizing it for his own profit, although the movie moves so rapidly that it doesn’t necessarily spend as much time on the subject as it could have.
-It also glosses over some more negative details of Elvis’s life, including his wife’s age when they married.
+It also glosses over some other Elvis controversies, including his wife’s age when they first started dating.

 However, I don’t think this film is meant to be a full biography of Elvis.
 Those have already been made.
 Instead, Elvis is supposed to help you feel mania and to help you understand what made him the man, the myth, the legend that he was.
 And if I am correct in assuming that this was the true intention of the film, then the filmmakers (and Austin Butler in particular) did their job and did it well.